liaud77/my-web/files/marketing-saas.md

 ---
-title: "Portfolio"
+title: "Step-by-Step Guide to Conducting B2B Market Intelligence"
 permalink: files/marketing-saas/
 ---

-# Step-by-Step Guide to Conducting B2B Market Intelligence
 Jump to the article content [here](#content).

 ### Context
 - This article is a cluster page created for the client's main keyword *market intelligence*.
-- The client is a B2B SaaS leader in AI-driven marketing analytics, serving enterprise-level businesses globally with a market valuation exceeding $500M.
+- The client is a B2B SaaS leader in AI-driven marketing analytics, serving enterprise-level businesses globally with a market valuation exceeding $50M.
 - Due to confidentiality agreements, the brand name and proprietary details are anonymized.

 ### Problem